sgleadow/xcodetest/README.markdown

 However, these hacks are flakey and don't work with the lastest versions of Xcode.
 There is a radar for the [bug running command line unit tests](http://openradar.appspot.com/12306879).
 This tool should get you going in the mean time.
 There is a [stackoverflow post](http://stackoverflow.com/questions/12557935/xcode-4-5-command-line-unit-testing) about the issue as well.

+## Known Issues

+- If you use workspaces, and rely on Xcode picking up implicit dependencies, these don't seem to get detected when running `xcodebuild`, so you might have to edit the script and add your own `-workspace` option

+- Some people just use a single scheme that compiles both your app and your unit tests.
+This hack is to simple to deal with that case.

 ## Feedback

 Please raise issues if you find defects or have a feature request.